 - Have multiple users

-Now that you have a better idea of what your options are, it is time to build your online art gallery.
+Now that you have a better idea of your options, it is time to build your online art gallery.

-If you are interested in building a WordPress site, you will have to purchase hosting and a domain name.
+If you are interested in building a WordPress site, you must purchase hosting and a domain name.

 I recommend using BlueHost for your hosting service.